What are topic clusters and why will they improve your SEO?

 The website with well-organized topic clusters is going to rank better in the search results.

-Here’s how to create a topic cluster:
+Here’s how to create a content cluster:

 Take the head keyword for your main topic (e.g. ‘email marketing’, ‘seo’, ‘rock climbing’) and type it into Google.